Fantasyland

 Fantasyland is the heart of the Magic Kingdom, a whimsical place where classic Disney stories come to life in colorful, enchanting settings.
 From the park’s opening day in 1971, Fantasyland has been home to beloved attractions like Peter Pan’s Flight, It’s a Small World, and Dumbo the Flying Elephant.
 Over the years, Fantasyland expanded with the addition of New Fantasyland in 2012, introducing richly themed areas like Belle’s Village and the Seven Dwarfs Mine Train.
 A fun behind-the-scenes fact is that in the original version of Fantasyland, the castle courtyard buildings were designed to look like colorful tents, meant to evoke a medieval fair.
 Later, they were redesigned to resemble more permanent, detailed storybook villages, enhancing the sense of immersion.
 Another hidden detail is that the turrets and rooftops throughout Fantasyland subtly shift in architectural style depending on which story or kingdom guests are entering, providing seamless visual storytelling.

 The Ultimate Magic Kingdom Workbook brings even more magic to a visit to Fantasyland by providing ready-to-go lessons focused on art, character development, history, and math.
+You may also be interested in the novel and short story units on the site around classic Disney tales.

 Pre-K and Kindergarten